hneemann/Digital/README.md

 - Good test coverage (exclusive of GUI classes about 80%).
   Almost all examples contain test cases which ensure that they work correctly.

+## Documentation ##

+A [documentation](https://github.com/hneemann/Digital/releases/latest) is available in English and German.
+It is still very incomplete but it contains a chapter "First Steps" which explains the basic usage of Digital.
+The documentation also contains a list of available keyboard shortcuts.

 ## Comments ##

 If you want to send a bug report or feature request please use the GitHub